Department for Environment, Food & Rural Affairs (Defra)

-Location: Defra is headquartered in London, United Kingdom.
-As a crucial governmental department, it oversees various aspects related to the environment, agriculture, and rural affairs within the UK.
+Defra, headquartered in London, United Kingdom, is a pivotal governmental department responsible for overseeing various aspects related to the environment, agriculture, and rural affairs within the UK.

 Financial Indicators

-Budget: As a government department, Defra's budget is allocated by the UK government.
-In recent years, the department's annual budget has been in the range of £2 billion to £3 billion.
-This budget supports environmental and agricultural initiatives, with exact figures subject to government policies and priorities.
+As a government department, Defra's budget is allocated by the UK government.
+In recent years, the department's annual budget has ranged from £2 billion to £3 billion.
+This funding supports a wide array of environmental and agricultural initiatives, with exact figures subject to government policies and priorities.

 Significant Events

-Recently, Defra published a risk assessment on the 'silent spread' potential of a new disease, highlighting the importance of vigilance in managing agricultural and environmental threats.
-This underscores its role in safeguarding public health and ensuring sustainable agricultural practices.
-Additionally, Defra funds the Dairy Carbon Network initiative, aimed at reducing emissions in UK dairy farms.
+Defra recently published a risk assessment on the 'silent spread' potential of a new disease, highlighting its crucial role in managing agricultural and environmental threats.
+This publication underscores Defra's commitment to safeguarding public health and ensuring sustainable agricultural practices.
+Additionally, Defra funds the Dairy Carbon Network initiative, which aims to reduce emissions in UK dairy farms.

 Management and Leadership